-

 The following activities are subject to change based on weather conditions and unforeseen underground conditions.

-During the nighttime/overnight hours of 9:30 p.m. to 6 a.m. from Sunday March 23 through Friday, April 4, Beck Boulevard is scheduled to be temporarily closed at Collier Boulevard (SR/CR 951).
+During the nighttime/overnight hours of 8:30 p.m. to 6 a.m. from Monday April 21 through Friday, May 2 (excluding Friday and Saturday nights), Beck Boulevard is scheduled to be temporarily closed at Collier Boulevard (SR/CR 951).
 This closure is necessary for crews to begin bridge work on the east side of the intersection.

 To accommodate access during these closures, a temporary roadway connection has been constructed just north of Beck Boulevard at Tollhouse Drive.
 There will be no direct southbound or westbound traffic through the intersection during these closures.